makspaderin/vue-workshop/README.md

 1. run `npm install` (if not done already)
 2. run `npm run dev`.

-> **Note** Make sure to boot the Cloubi 2 server first, if you are intending to run both the Cloubi 2 server and the Node.js development server simultaneously.
+> Make sure to boot the Cloubi 2 server first, if you are intending to run both the Cloubi 2 server and the Node.js development server simultaneously.
 Otherwise the default port for the Cloubi server will be blocked by the development server.

 The rest of the section describes these processes in more detail.